sabhyamittal/ds_test/notes.md

 }
 ```
 </details>

+### DEPTH-FIRST SEARCH

- DEPTH FIRST SEARCH:first visit all the vertex then explore it.
+first visit all the vertex then explore it.
  (preorder traversal of the graph.)

 ### CODE IN C
  <details>
 <summary>Answer</summary>